-If you’re looking to get your basic questions about
+If you’re looking to get your early questions about

 This is Sabbatical 101!